simenandresen/Simulink-Underwater-Robotics-Simulator/README.md

 ### Content

-* uvms_functions
+* initUVMS.m
->Includes misc matlab scripts and functions for UVMS transformations and initialization of simulation
+>initialization script.
+Run this one time to set path variables.

 * run_simulation.m
 >Matlab script to initialize and run simulation.
 Entry point of simulation.

+* uvms_config.ini
+>Configuration file for the simulator.
+Holds path variables and simulation time

+* uvms_functions
+>Includes misc matlab scripts and functions for UVMS transformations and initialization of simulation

+* data
+>Directory with trajectory and polygon mesh data

-* uvms.mdl
+* uvms_total.mdl
-> Simulink diagram with the simulator.
+> Simulink diagram with the simulator of the UVMS and controllers.

-* rvctools
+* 3rdparty
 >Includes the Robotics, Vision & Control toolbox for visualization

-* gnc_mfiles
->Includes matlab code for rigid body transformations
+>Includes gnc library functions

 ~~~´\/`~~~´\/`~~~´\/`~~~´\/`~~~´\/`~~~´\/`~~~~